Before the Day of the Examination

 You don’t have to wear a face covering on campus except for in clinical settings where NHS guidance may still apply.
 Some people might want to carry on using face coverings so please be considerate of other people’s choices.

-Check with your module leader, if you are allowed to use a translation dictionary, a calculator or text books in your examination.
+Check with your module leader to find out if you are allowed to use a translation dictionary, a calculator or text books in your examination.
 Do not arrive to the examination room with the wrong items.
 It should say on the front of the question paper what type of dictionary or calculator you are allowed to use, or if text books are allowed.
 Any item not permitted will be confiscated and spares will not be given.

 - Basic (i.e. non-programmable) calculators may be used in examinations, unless specifically stated on the question paper.
 In some examinations, there may be a restriction on the type of calculator you're allowed to use.
 Miniature information processors for the storing of information aren't permitted and their use will be regarded as cheating.